This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 After that, add some halved grape tomatoes and stir.

 I had purchased a shrimp ring with precooked shrimp.
-There weren’t enough of the other shrimp.
+Unfortunately, there weren’t enough of the other shrimp left from the shrimp and grits.
 So I added the ones from the shrimp ring last since I didn’t want to overcook them.
 Shrimp get rubbery if they’re left on the heat too long.
 If you use raw shrimp, put the lid on the pot and cook them for about 3 minutes or until they turn pink.

 After you sprinkle in some Parmesan cheese and add a slice of lemon for the shrimp, it’s finally ready to serve.
 It can’t get any easier than that, can it?